Location Data Filtering

 Smooth Position

-When the smooth position filter is applied to the raw position data, the QPE uses historical data about how the tag has moved around the tracking area to calculate averages that can be used to smooth out the jumps in the visualisation and provide an even path for the tag.
-The filtering creates a slight lag in the positioning results, but as the delay is very small, it does not have a significant impact for most applications and use cases.
+When you apply the smooth position filter to raw position data, the QPE uses historical data regarding how the tag has moved around the tracking area to calculate averages.
+These averages are used to smooth out the jumps in the visualisation and provide an even path for the tag.

-The smooth position filter is recommended for the majority of applications based on the Quuppa system as it provides a better user experience via the more even tag trajectory shown in any visualisations, i.e. a smoother dot on the map.
+The filtering creates a slight lag in the positioning results, but since the delay is minimal, it does not significantly impact most applications or use cases.
+We recommend the smooth position filter for the majority of applications based on the Quuppa system because it improves the user experience by providing a more even tag trajectory and a smoother dot on the map.

-In the image below, the red line represents the smoothed tag trajectory provided after smooth position filtering is applied to the raw position data points.
+In the image below, the red line represents the smoothed tag trajectory provided after applying the smooth position filter to the raw position data points.

 Kalman Position